jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

   - **district** , in relation to a committee of the board of a DHB, means the geographical area opposite to the DHB in column 2 of Schedule 1
   - **meeting** , in relation to a committee, means any annual, biennial, triennial, ordinary, special, or emergency meeting of the committee at which resolutions or decisions of the committee are made
   - **minutes** , in relation to a meeting of a committee, means any record of the meeting
-  - **publicly notify** , in relation to a committee of the board of a DHB, means to give the resident population of the DHB notice by advertisements in 1 or more newspapers circulating in the district of the DHB, or by advertisements of that kind and any 1 or more of the following means
+  - **publicly notify** , in relation to a committee of the board of a DHB, means to give the resident population of the DHB notice by advertisements in 1 or more newspapers circulating in the district of the DHB, or by advertisements of that kind and any 1 or more of the following means:
     (a) printed placards affixed to public places in that district:
     (b) radio or television broadcasts:
     (c) notices available on the Internet, or given by any other electronic means.

+**Functions of community and public health advisory committees**

 ### 2 Functions of community and public health advisory committees
 (1) The functions of the community and public health advisory committee of the board of a DHB are to give the board advice on—